-Natalie Reitman-White joins us in Episode 138 of the Her CEO Journey™ podcast to discuss how you can protect your business’s mission while staying independent.
+Natalie Reitman-White joins us in Episode 138 of the Her CEO Journey™ podcast to discuss how you can support companies protect your business’s mission while staying independent.
 She generously shares valuable information on steward ownership, particularly the perpetual purpose trust model.

 Make sure to tune in to Steward Ownership: The Perpetual Trust Model - The Journey of Natalie Reitman-White to learn more.